The Last Lion (film): Production

 Smith had already written one original screenplay and this was a later one.
 However he eventually realised he disliked writing scripts and focused on novels.

 The film was based on a 1921 novel Uit oerwoud en vlakte by South African author Sangiro (a pen name for Andries Albertus Pienaar (1894 - 1979).
 The novel had been the subject of a plagiarism action by German author Frits Bronsart von Schellendorf.

-Filming took place in December 1971 at Ossie Bristow's Le Rhone Ranch near Zimbabwe.
+Filming took place in December 1971 at Ossie Bristow's Le Rhone Ranch near Rhodesia.